 Now referred to as “Hawk-Eye,” Nancy is really the Guardian Angel that watches over all of us that enter the hallowed gates of New England Dragway.
 We are truly blessed that Nancy has been here to ensure fair and safe competition over the years.

-The Orientals Hot Rod Club is honored to induct Nancy Lombardo into 2018 class of the New England Hot Rod Hall of Fame.
+The Orientals Hot Rod Club is honored to induct Nancy Lombardo into the 2018 class of the New England Hot Rod Hall of Fame.